 Blockchain technology meets the insurance industry

-The insurance industry has been around for centuries, but unfortunately, its processes are still very much stuck in the past.
+The insurance industry has been around for centuries, but unfortunately, many of its processes are outdated.
 Many policies are still processed on paper contracts, consumers still call by phone to purchase new policies, the list goes on.

-While blockchain is the hopeful solution, it won’t come without its obstacles.
+While blockchain is the hopeful solution, it is still likely to come with its own set of obstacles.
 Insurance companies must overcome regulatory and legal hurdles before fully embracing blockchain technology.
 There are a number of blockchain features that could be inconsistent with current insurance laws.
 For example, personal customer data and their policy information residing on blockchain must comply with existing privacy and data protection regulations.
 In addition, decentralization strengthens information sharing and reduces advantages that information asymmetry provides.
 This provides new challenges for management in pricing, product development, claims services and more.

 Insurance applications for blockchain technology

 Property and casualty insurance consists primarily of auto, commercial and home insurance.
 Net premiums written for this sector totaled $1.32 trillion in 2019.
 Processing claims requires significant manual entry, which leaves room for human error.
 Blockchain technology could make claims processes three times faster and five times cheaper using blockchain technology.
 By using shared ledgers and smart contracts (software that checks for certain transactions in the network and automatically executes actions based on pre-specified conditions being met) to issue insurance policies, the claims and payment processes can be automated to create more efficiency and accuracy.
 Smart contracts have the ability to turn paper contracts into programmable code that helps automate claims processing.